Is Malta Worth Visiting? Honest Review

 2. Amazing Weather Year Round

-Malta generally enjoys a Mediterranean climate with hot, dry summers and mild winters.
+Malta has a Mediterranean climate with hot, dry summers and mild winters.
+I would not recommend going in August (as we did); it was scorching hot.

 Malta is also an amazing stop for a cruise – read what to do in one day in Malta.